primeroIMS/primero/doc/dao/README.md

 Once you have crafted a proposal and it has been refined and approved, you should set up a development environment if you have not already done so.
 You can get started by following this guide: [Getting Started with Development Environment & Running Primero](Getting%20Started%20with%20Development%20Environment%20&%20Running%20Primero.md)

+> [!WARNING]
+> If you anticipate needing to include a new dependency in Primero, this should be brought up at the proposal stage so its merits can be discussed.
+In general, new  dependencies should be avoided, but there are some situations (more likely on the frontend than the backend) where an additional dependency might be accepted.
+It is very unlikely that a PR which introduces new dependencies without prior discussion will be merged.

 Once you have started work on your feature, you should open a PR by following the steps in: [Managing Git & Formatting PRs](Managing%20Git%20&%20Formatting%20PRs.md)